Ocean View Hills School

 Ocean View Hills School is a public elementary and middle school in San Diego, California, United States, located near the junction of California State Route 905 and Interstate 805.
-At the time of its opening, it was the first new school to open in the San Ysidro Elementary School District in 24 years.
+At the time of its opening, it was the first new school to open in San Ysidro Elementary School District in 24 years.

 History

 Ocean View Hills School opened in temporary buildings in 2001 with a capacity of about over 1,000 students students.
 The campus location, roughly two miles from Brown Field Municipal Airport, contributed to the extended period before the permanent building was constructed while the San Diego City Council debated whether to convert the airfield to a cargo airport, a change which was ultimately rejected.
 After that, the frequent change in district leadership was a major factor in the delay.
 Construction on the new buildings began in October 2004 and was completed in December 2005.

-After the permanent building opened, the school became so popular that it was facing overcrowding within a year.
+After the permanent building opened, the school became so popular that it was experiencing overcrowding within a year.
 The reintroduction of portable classrooms and additional staff was expected to relieve the situation, as was the construction of Vista Del Mar Elementary School in the Ocean View Hills neighborhood.